Skip to main content

 Business interruption dominates

 In mining disasters, months of lost production inflict deeper financial wounds than physical damage.
-BI consistently exceeds 80% of total gross claim value across hazard categories — and this share is growing.
+BI consistently 80% of total gross claim value across hazard categories — and this share is growing.

 Placeholder Image